Salommee/Data_Visualisation/README.md

-# 🛍 Ecommerce Customers - მონაცემთა ანალიზისა და პროგნოზირების პროექტი
+# 🛍 Ecommerce Customers - Data Analysis and Prediction Project

-**პროექტის მიზანი:**
-მოცემული Jupyter Notebook წარმოადგენს მონაცემთა ანალიზისა და მანქანური სწავლების პროექტს, რომელიც ეფუძნება ელექტრონული კომერციის მომხმარებელთა მონაცემებს. მიზანია განვსაზღვროთ, რა ფაქტორები ახდენენ გავლენას მომხმარებლის ონლაინ ან ოფლაინ ყიდვის ჩვევებზე და შევქმნათ პროგნოზირების მოდელი.

----
+## Project Goal
+This Jupyter Notebook project involves data analysis and machine learning based on ecommerce customer data.
+The goal is to identify the factors influencing customers' online and offline purchasing behaviors and to build a predictive model.

-## 📁 ფაილები
+## 📁 Files

-- `Ecommerce Customers.ipynb` – ძირითადი ნოუთბუქი, რომელშიც შესრულებულია:
+**Ecommerce Customers.ipynb** – The main notebook which includes:
-  - მონაცემების წინასწარი ანალიზი (EDA)
+- Exploratory Data Analysis (EDA)
-  - ვიზუალიზაციები (Seaborn, Matplotlib)
+- Visualizations (Seaborn, Matplotlib)
-  - კორელაციათა განხილვა
+- Correlation analysis
-  - ხაზოვანი რეგრესიის მოდელის აგება
+- Building a linear regression model
-  - შედეგების შეფასება
+- Model evaluation

----

-## 🧪 გამოყენებული ტექნოლოგიები
+## 🧪 Technologies Used
 - Python 🐍
 - Jupyter Notebook 📓
-- NumPy & Pandas – მონაცემთა დამუშავება
+- NumPy & Pandas – data processing
-- Seaborn & Matplotlib – ვიზუალიზაცია
+- Seaborn & Matplotlib – visualization
-- Scikit-learn – მოდელირება და შეფასება
+- Scikit-learn – modeling and evaluation

----

-## 📈 შედეგი
+## 📈 Results

-პროექტის ფარგლებში აშენდა ხაზოვანი რეგრესიის მოდელი, რომელიც პროგნოზირებს მომხმარებლის ხარჯვას ვებსაიტზე, შემდეგი ფაქტორების მიხედვით:
+Within this project, a linear regression model was built to predict customer spending on the website based on the following factors:

-- დრო ვებსაიტზე (Time on Website)
+- Time on Website
-- დრო მობილურ აპზე (Time on App)
+- Time on App
-- წლიური შემოსავალი (Yearly Income)
-- საშუალო სესიის სიგრძე (Session Length)

----
+- Yearly Income
+- Average Session Length

-## 🚀 როგორ გამოიყენო
+## 🚀 How to Use

-1. ჩამოტვირთე ან დაკლონე რეპოზიტორია
+1. Download or clone the repository
-2. გახსენი ფაილი `Ecommerce Customers.ipynb` Jupyter Notebook-ში
+2. Open the file `Ecommerce Customers.ipynb` in Jupyter Notebook
-3. გაუშვი ყველა უჯრა თანმიმდევრულად
-4. დააკვირდი მონაცემთა ანალიზს, ვიზუალიზაციებს და პროგნოზის შედეგებს

----
+3. Run all cells sequentially
+4. Review the data analysis, visualizations, and prediction results

-## 📌 შენიშვნა
+## 📌 Note

-ეს პროექტი წარმოადგენს პირად დემონსტრაციას მონაცემთა ანალიზისა და პროგნოზირების უნარების. ის დაფუძნებულია სინთეტიკურ ან ანონიმიზებულ მონაცემებზე და არ გამოიყენება კომერციული მიზნებისთვის.

----
+This project is a personal demonstration of data analysis and predictive skills.
+It is based on synthetic or anonymized data and is not intended for commercial use.